 The result is the creation of the FCA DEI Council – a cross-sectional group of staff and trustees – who are tasked with the following mission:

 To increase organizational capacity and community impact by embedding Diversity, Equity, and Inclusion as a foundational pillar throughout FCA’s structure and framework.

 We have some hard work to do, but we also have some exciting initiatives planned.
 Please check back here often for updates.

 Dr. Jeffrey Reynolds, FCA President & CEO

 At the beginning of 2022, FCA's DEI Council made the decision that a quarterly newsletter would be beneficial to keep the FCA Family informed on what the council was working on as well as opportunities to get involved.
-Check out the first two editions of our DEI Council newsletter below!
+Check out our DEI Council newsletters below!

 In an effort to more effectively accomplish the above mentioned goals, three subcommittees have been put in place.

 A commitment to the ongoing pursuit of education and self-awareness around Diversity, Equity and Inclusion.

 Building and sustaining an organizational culture that supports diversity, equity, and inclusion through creating a safe space for difficult conversations, identifying areas for improvement, and reviewing, updating and developing policies to further DEI.